Compelity Forecast Signal Tracker™

 What to operationalize this week

-• Require every AI-related initiative to show a named owner, rollout plan, proof milestone, and operating runbook.
+• Require an operating plan with a named owner, rollout path, proof milestone, runbook, and escalation path.

 Compelity Perspective